Gauge-invariant gravitational waves in matter beyond linearized gravity: Variational approach

-This shows that the reduced field theory induced by the approximate action \eq{eq:truncS} is not strictly covariant; namely, $\tS$ generally \textit{does} change under coordinate transformations \eq{eq:vt}.
-These changes are $\smash{\mc{O}(\hm^4)}$, so they are beyond the accuracy of our approximation and therefore do not invalidate the reduced theory.
-Still, the lack of covariance makes the reduced theory not entirely satisfactory.
-Below, we show how to derive an approximation of $\tS$ that \textit{is} manifestly covariant within the same accuracy.
+In contrast, the reduced field theory induced by the approximate action \eq{eq:truncS} is not strictly gauge-invariant; \ie $\tS$ generally \textit{does} change under coordinate transformations \eq{eq:vt}.
+These changes are $\smash{\mc{O}(\hm^4)}$, so they are beyond the accuracy of our approximation and therefore do not invalidate the reduced theory \textit{per~se}.
+Still, the lack of covariance makes the reduced theory not entirely satisfactory, as discussed in \Sec{sec:intro}.
+Below, we show how to derive an alternative approximation of $\tS$ that, on one hand, is equivalent to \Eq{eq:truncS} within the accuracy of our theory but, on the other hand, is exactly gauge-invariant.